danieljayasurya-e/danieljayasurya-e/README.md

-Certainly!
-Here's how you can integrate your name into the profile introduction for your GitHub readme file:

----

 ## Hi there! 👋 I'm Daniel Jayasurya

 I'm a results-driven and detail-oriented MERN Stack Developer with over 1 year of professional experience.
 My passion lies in designing, building, and configuring robust web-based applications that deliver exceptional user experiences.